 Arguments

-.
+character or numeric.
+Interval name available in GTS2020 or GTS2012.
 If a single interval name is provided, this interval is returned.
 If two interval names are provided, these intervals and those existing between are returned.
 If a single numeric age is provided, the interval that covers this age is returned.
 If two numeric ages are provided, the intervals occurring in the range of these ages are returned.
-Defaults to "Phanerozoic".- rank
+Defaults to "Phanerozoic".
+This argument is ignored if scale is not "GTS2020" or "GTS2012".

-.
-If equal-length time bins are desired, specify the length in millions of years (Myr) of the time bins desired.- assign
+numeric.
+If equal-length time bins are desired, specify the length in millions of years (Myr) of the time bins desired.

 Value